Quickstart: Create and deploy a Copilot Studio copilot

 Explore the home page

-Screenshot of the app-level home page.
+Screenshot of Copilot Studio home page.

 In the navigation menu, select Copilots to open the Copilots page.
 All copilots you create in a given environment appear here.
 In your list of copilots, you can see metadata such as owner, when it was last published, and who last modified the copilot.